-- Is not random testing but it is adhoc testing with purpose of find bugs
+- Is not random testing but it is ad-hoc testing with a purpose of find bugs

 - Is structured and rigorous

-- Is cognitively (thinking) structured as compared to procedural structure of scripted testing.
+- Is cognitively (thinking) structured as compared to the procedural structure of scripted testing.
 This structure comes from Charter, time boxing etc.

 - Is highly teachable and manageable

 - It is not a technique but it is an approach.
 What actions you perform next is governed by what you are doing currently

 Exploratory test preparation goes through following 5 stages detailed below and it is also called session based test management (SBTM Cycle):